nawabahmadreshi/documentation/pages/features/google-search-ads.md

 - If you want to deep link from your ads directly to content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
 {% endprerequisite %}

-## Create a Marketing link on the Branch dashboard
+## Create a Quick Link on the Branch dashboard

 1. Visit the [Marketing page](https://dashboard.branch.io/#/marketing) on the Branch dashboard and click **+ Add link**.
 1. Pick a **Marketing Title** for later reference.
-For example: "Ad for blue sneakers" {% image src='/img/pages/features/google-search-ads/ad_example_create.png' 3-quarters center alt='Create Marketing Link' %}
+For example: "Ad for blue sneakers" {% image src='/img/pages/features/google-search-ads/ad_example_create.png' 3-quarters center alt='Create Quick Link' %}
 1. **Channel** and **Campaign** are optional but recommended. **Tags** is free form.

 {% example title="Use the pre-configured link" %}